openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 [^5]: The ControlPlaneMachineSet is a Machine API resource that is not present in Cluster API.
 We will extend the `template` field of the ControlPlaneMachineSet to support Cluster API in a separate enhancement.
 These fields will be added when that enhancement is implemented.

+#### Admission of non-authoritative resources

+A webhook will be introduced that will be used for admission of all Cluster API and Machine API resources that are involved in the sync operation.

+It will be responsible for validating on updates that any update to a non-authoritative resource is only performed by the sync controller itself.

+There will be a small number of fields that are allowed to be updated by the user:
+* `.metadata.labels` - that are not critical to Machine API or Cluster API functionality, and are not in reserved Kubernetes or OpenShift namespaces, and do not conflict with the authoritative resource
+* `.metadata.annotations` - that are not critical to Machine API or Cluster API functionality, and are not in reserved Kubernetes or OpenShift namespaces, and do not conflict with the authoritative resource
+* `.spec.authoritativeAPI` - to allow the user to set the authoritative API on the Machine API resource even when it is not authoritative

+Creation of resources will be monitored by the admission control and will be allowed to proceed as long as the authoritative field is set to the correct value.
+* If a Cluster API resource already exists and a Machine API resource is created, the admission will succeed only if the authoritative field is set to `cluster.x-k8s.io`
+* If a Machine API resource already exists and a Cluster API resource is created, the admission will succeed only if the authoritative field is set to `machine.openshift.io`

+Deletion of resources will not be monitored by the admission controller.

 ### Implementation Details/Notes/Constraints